 The outlook for children with anorectal anomaly depends on the type of abnormality.
 Many children go on to lead normal lives.
 However, there are a couple of side effects which you should know about should they arise in the future.

-Your child may need extra bowel training at a later stage to learn when and how to empty their bowels.
+The child may need extra bowel training at a later stage to learn when and how to empty their bowels.
 They may also need some extra help in the form of enemas, washouts or medicines, but these will be explained to you if they are needed.

 However, some children continue to have bowel problems for many years after the operations, but this depends on the original severity of the anorectal anomaly.
-If your child does not have full bowel control by the age of three years, please discuss this with the team at your next clinic appointment.
+If the child does not have full bowel control by the age of three years, please discuss this with the team at your next clinic appointment.

-Your child will need regular check ups with your doctor at Great Ormond Street Hospital until they are well.
+The child will need regular check ups with your doctor at Great Ormond Street Hospital until they are well.
 Girls who have had an anorectal anomaly repair may be better having a caesarean section rather than vaginal childbirth.
 This will put less strain on the operation site and is less likely to cause problems in the future.
 Your daughter should discuss her previous medical history with her doctor when planning a pregnancy.